-Some no ChexSystems banks do access other types of record keeping companies such as Early Warning Services and Telecheck.
-So if you have negative marks with these companies, you might be rejected for an checking account.
+Some no ChexSystems banks do access other types of record-keeping companies such as Early Warning Services and Telecheck.
+So if you have negative marks with these companies, you might be rejected for a checking account.
 However, it’s been our experience that most people in ChexSystems are not in EWS or Telecheck.

 Having a checking account is essential to managing your money on a regular basis.
 Studies have shown that those without a checking account waste almost 5% of their net income on fees charged by payday loan providers, checking cashing companies, and prepaid card charges.
 Having a traditional checking account will save you thousands of dollars over your lifetime!

 But if you’ve been blacklisted by ChexSystems, getting back into banking can be difficult.
 And expensive if you don’t know where to turn.
 Some people drop out of banking altogether because they don’t believe there are reliable alternatives.
 They turn to check cashing companies or payday loans.